phalcon/blog/data/posts/2017/03/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 }
 ```

-All translations are handled by [Transifex]().
+All translations are handled by [Transifex](https://transifex.com/phalcon).

 #### `initErrorHandler()`
 We override the default PHP error handler with something we can control.
 Therefore we set our own error handler that logs all the errors using our logger service.
 Additionally, we set up our own `register_shutdown_function` so that we can enable the profiler.
 The profiler is very simple, it utilizes the registry service and calculates the execution time as well as the memory consumption per request.
-This can be invaluable in your application while in development mode, to allow you to find areas where your application is not performing at maximum.
+This can be invaluable in your application (only in development mode), allowing you to find areas where your application is not performing at maximum.

 ```php
 protected function initErrorHandler()